 Here’s a great cabbage rolls recipe so you can enjoy this delicious Romanian dish in the comfort of your own kitchen.

 2. Ciorbă de burtă (tripe soup)

 When it comes to tripe soup, you either love it or hate it.
-This traditional food has a very strong aroma and a velvety texture which are the result of several hours of work.
-Besides the beef tripe, this dish also uses beef and pork legs which are boiled for several hours, in order to obtain a delicious soup.
+This traditional food has a very strong aroma and a velvety texture which is the result of several hours of work.
+Besides the beef tripe, this dish also uses beef and pork legs which, are boiled for several hours in order to obtain the delicious soup.

 3. Ciorbă Rădăuțeană (Rădăuți Soup)

 Ciorbă refers to a type of traditional soup which can be served in many different ways, depending on the ingredients used.
 But the one called rădăuțeană is among the most appreciated in Romania.

 “Invented” in the late ’70s in the city of Radauti, this dish is actually an alternative to the above-mentioned soup – the tripe soup, which was considered to be too heavy and many people didn’t enjoy the particular flavor of the tripe.
 So instead of tripe, ciorba rădăuțeană uses chicken breast.

 To keep it simple, this dish has plenty of sour cream and garlic in it, and for the specific sour taste, vinegar is used.
 It’s a delicious soup, not too fatty and not too heavy either, but a whole meal in itself.

 Best served with homemade bread.

 100% Romanian, balmoș is a traditional shepherd dish, a genuine tribute to the famous mamaliga, which will blow your mind when tasting it.
 It’s fatty, it’s buttery and sticky, it’s soft and silky like a cream but heavy and rich in taste, and it has tons of cheese in it.